FISH on a chip offers quicker, less costly cancer diagnosis

 IMAGE LICENSE: Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-Technorati Tags: or and and or and or and Nanotube Adhesive Sticks Better Than a Gecko’s Foot or Currier & Ives Woodcock and White House Press Briefing by Dana Perino 06/22/07 VIDEO PODCAST
+Technorati Tags: Nano or Nanotechnology and Nanotech and Fluorescent in situ hybridization or cancer diagnosis and University of Alberta or microfluidic chip and Nanotube Adhesive Sticks Better Than a Gecko’s Foot or Currier & Ives Woodcock and White House Press Briefing by Dana Perino 06/22/07 VIDEO PODCAST

 No comments: